dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-upgrade/08-upgrading-to-v1.0.md

 ### For users of adapter plugins

-- **BigQuery:** Support for [ingestion-time-partitioned tables](/guides/legacy/creating-date-partitioned-tables) has been officially deprecated in favor of modern approaches.
+- **BigQuery:** Support for ingestion-time-partitioned tables has been officially deprecated in favor of modern approaches.
 Use `partition_by` and incremental modeling strategies instead.
+For more information, refer to [Incremental models](/docs/build/incremental-models).

 ### For maintainers of plugins + other integrations